-Most every kind of denture cleaning tablet you find at the drugstore contains persulfate, and there’s a good reason why: it’s really good at cleaning dentures!
+Most every kind of denture-cleaning tablet you find at the drugstore contains persulfate, and there’s a good reason why: it’s really good at cleaning dentures!
 Persulfate is an oxidizing cleaner that is able to strip away and kill bacteria with surprising power, but with that kind of strength also comes health concerns.

 Persulfate can cause poisoning and even allergies from minimal exposure.
 Many patients suffer from persulfate poisoning for a long time without even realizing it’s the cause of their problems!
-Have your dentures ever caused:
+Have your dentures ever been caused:

 - Rashes, irritation, and hive-like bumps